zoonoo/azure-docs.ko-kr/articles/storsimple/storsimple-security.md

 <properties
-   pageTitle="StorSimple 보안 | Microsoft Azure"
+   pageTitle="StorSimple security | Microsoft Azure"
-   description="온 프레미스 및 클라우드에서 StorSimple 서비스, 장치 및 데이터를 보호하는 보안 및 개인정보 보호 기능에 대해 설명합니다." services="storsimple" documentationCenter="NA" authors="SharS"
+   description="Describes the security and privacy features that protect your StorSimple service, device, and data on premises and in the cloud." services="storsimple" documentationCenter="NA" authors="SharS"